Skip to content

 As you can see on the right, Iolanta has certain difficulties visualizing this document.
 Well, that's because there is nothing to visualize.
 The line starting from # is a comment in YAML, it is only written for a human reader; computer ignores it entirely.

-We are going to write something about YAML-LD; let's refer to it properly: as a URL.
-We can use the address of the current YAML-LD specification draft.
+For YAML-LD, we can use the address of the current YAML-LD specification draft.

 yaml-ld.yamlld